Yzzpuri13/Portfolio_website/README.md

 ## Hosting

 This portfolio website is proudly hosted on [Netlify](https://www.netlify.com/), a cloud-based hosting service that provides continuous deployment from public or private Git repositories.
-This choice reflects a commitment to reliability and high performance.
+Netlify offers reliability and high performance.

 ## Features